 - Lack of cartilage around the head of the femur

-Most cases of hip impingements start from abnormal bone growth, but overuse can also cause this problem.
+Most cases of hip impingement start from abnormal bone growth, but overuse can also cause this problem.
 Hip impingements can also lead to arthritis in the hip as well.

 It can be difficult to tell if the bones are developing normally.
-Physicians can always check a child’s growth with imaging and X-rays.
+Physicians can always check a child’s growth with X-rays and other imaging techniques.
 However, parents may not see any physical symptoms of unnatural bone development.
 So, hip impingement symptoms become more noticeable once the condition progresses.
 Symptoms of chronic hip impingements include: